mengerj/adata_hf_datasets/README.md

 #### Key Concept: Unified Configuration

-You can now configure **both local and SLURM paths simultaneously** in the same config file.
+You can configure **both local and SLURM paths simultaneously** in the same config file.
 Simply change the `execution_mode` to switch between them - no need to manually edit paths or use different scripts!

 #### Execution Mode